svpino/ml.school/README.md

         jq -r '.model_versions[0].version'
     ) -h 0.0.0.0 -p 8080 --no-conda
 ```

+By default, MLflow uses [Flask](https://flask.palletsprojects.com/en/1.1.x/) to serve the inference endpoint.
+Flask is a lightweight web framework and might not be suitable for production use cases.
+If you need a more robust and scalable inference server, you can use [MLServer](https://mlserver.readthedocs.io/en/latest/), an open-source project that provides a standardized interface for deploying and serving models.

+To deploy the model using MLServer, execute the `mlflow models serve` command above with the `--enable-mlserver` option.

 After the server starts running, you can test the model by sending a request with a sample input.
 The following command will output the prediction for the given input: